datastax/cassandra-data-migrator/README.md

 - Validate migration accuracy and performance using a smaller randomized data-set
 - Supports adding custom fixed `writetime`
 - Track run information (start-time, end-time, status, etc.) in tables (`cdm_run_info` and `cdm_run_details`) on the target keyspace
-- Validation - Log partitions range level exceptions, use the exceptions file as input for rerun

 # Things to know
 - Each run (Migration or Validation) can be tracked (when enabled).
 You can find summary and details of the same in tables `cdm_run_info` and `cdm_run_details` in the target keyspace.